MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/admin-how-to-enable-the-change-log.md

  You must restart the ADD INCLUDE<!--[!INCLUDE[nav_windows](../../includes/nav_windows_md.md)]--> for the new change log settings to take effect.

 > [!IMPORTANT]
->  The change log cannot track all changes to BLOB fields.
-ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> tracks that the BLOB field gets set or cleared but cannot read if the field value changes.
+>  The change log cannot track all changes to BLOB fields. [!INCLUDE[d365fin](includes/d365fin_md.md)] tracks that the BLOB field gets set or cleared but cannot read if the field value changes.

- ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> always logs changes to the **Change Log Activated** field, which means that you are always able to see which user deactivated or reactivated the change log.
+ [!INCLUDE[d365fin](includes/d365fin_md.md)] always logs changes to the **Change Log Activated** field, which means that you are always able to see which user deactivated or reactivated the change log.
 This cannot be turned off.

- ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> also always tracks the following system tables:
+ [!INCLUDE[d365fin](includes/d365fin_md.md)] also always tracks the following system tables:

 -   **Access Control**